Trailhead Location: Northeastern British Columbia. The trailhead is located

 Cowmoose Mountain trailhead near Tumbler Ridge British Columbia

-4. In a few minutes, you join the
+4. In a few minutes, the hiking path joins the

 Cowmoose Mountain Trail Northeastern BC Canada

 5. Some lower parts of the trail are muddy, and this

 could be quite a swamp in the spring or after the rain.

 Cowmoose Mountain Trail near Tumbler Ridge BC Canada